abongsjoel/youtube-homepage-clone/README.md

 ![screenshot](../main/screenshot/screenshot.png)

 We used empty semantic HTML elements to enclose sections.
-We then used basic CSS to size and position the sections appropraitely on this page.We also embedded a youtube video into the page and built a sidebar section where previews of suggested videos show up.We then finished up by filling in the elements below the video - the title, description and number of views.
+We then used basic CSS to size and position the sections appropraitely on this page.
+We also embedded a youtube video into the page and built a sidebar section where previews of suggested videos show up.
+We then finished up by filling in the elements below the video - the title, description and number of views.

 ## Built with